Considering Study Abroad?

 - For help with the above points, talk to your academic advisor of visite with a study abroad advisor at IEC.

-- In consulation with your academic advisor, create a tentative "4-year" academic schedule as soon as possible.
+- In consultation with your academic advisor, create a tentative "4-year" academic schedule as soon as possible.
 Ideally, try to complete at least one or more of your 200-level English requirements and ENGL 380 Issues in English Studies before studying abroad.
 When abroad, try to concentrate on your 300-level English requirements.

 - Many students take a Shakespeare course or a course about a single author or literature from a region where they are studying.
 Others choose a university known for an area that interests them, such as Victorian literature, medieval literature, or postcolonial literature.